 Winter Olympic Games

-Nagano became famous after Winter Olympic Games, which took place here in 1998.
+Nagano became famous after the Winter Olympic Games, which took place here in 1998.

 Interesting facts about the Winter Olympics

-- Olympic men’s ice hockey tournament was unique.
-For the first time in the history of the Olympic Games there were professional hockey players of the National League of Hockey.
-During Olympic Games, the Hockey league has been suspended.
+- The Olympic men’s ice hockey tournament was unique.
+For the first time in the history of the Olympic Games, there were professional hockey players of the National League of Hockey.
+During the Olympic Games, the Hockey league has been suspended.

 - For the first time in the history of the Olympic Games, a women ice hockey tournament was held.

 The Olympics cost a huge amount of money.
 A new hotel database, stadiums and tourist infrastructure have been built in the city, which is currently not fully used.
-When the Winter Olympics were over, public has demanded to publish all cost which were spent for the event.
-Vice chairman of the organizing committee has burned 90 volumes of documents in which the detailed Olympic budget was saved, as he was ashamed to show it to the public.
+When the Winter Olympics were over, the public has demanded to publish all cost which was spent on the event.
+Vice-chairman of the organizing committee has burned 90 volumes of documents in which the detailed Olympic budget was saved, as he was ashamed to show it to the public.

-- M-Wave – it is the headquarters of the Nagano Olympic Museum
+- M-Wave Nagano – it is the headquarters of the Nagano Olympic Museum

 - Olympic Stadium – currently a sports park known as the Minami Nagano Sports Park

-- Big Hat – in this place Olympic tournament of ice hockey was held.
-Currently, ice hockey tournaments are still being held on a yearly basis.
-There is also a theater in the hall that serves as a venue for musical performances and for various public meetings.
+- Big Hat Nagano – in this place Olympic tournament of ice hockey was held.
+Currently, ice hockey tournaments are still being held every year.
+There is also a theatre in the hall that serves as a venue for musical performances and various public meetings.